Brazil Economy Slows In Bolsonaros First Year - UrduPoint

 Brazil Economy Slows In Bolsonaro's First Year

-Rio de Janeiro, (APP - UrduPoint / Pakistan Point News - 4th Mar, 2020 ):The Brazilian economy slowed in President Jair Bolsonaro's first year in office, according to official data released Wednesday, disappointing news for markets that had bet on the far-right leader to engineer an economic take-off.
+Rio de Janeiro, (APP - UrduPoint / Pakistan Point News - 5th Mar, 2020 ):The Brazilian economy slowed in President Jair Bolsonaro's first year in office, according to official data released Wednesday, disappointing news for markets that bet on the far-right leader to engineer an economic take-off.

+And the outlook for Brazil's economy, the largest in Latin America, is not much better for this year, given the damaging impact of the new coronavirus, analysts warned.

 Growth for the fourth quarter of the year came in at 0.5 percent.